kiefer-dev/kiefer-dev/README.md

 - 👯 I’m looking to collaborate on **any project having to do with astronomy or mental health**

-- 👨‍💻 Some of my projects are available at [https://kiefer-dev.github.io/portfolio/](https://kiefer-dev.github.io/portfolio/)
+- 👨‍💻 Some of my projects are available at [my portfolio](https://kiefer-dev.github.io/portfolio/)

-- 📫 How to reach me **kieferweis@protonmail.com**
+- 📫 Reach me at **kieferweis@protonmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1-JbZjuezHWTfuwHxJU40hMBiS2HxRJFj/view?usp=sharing](https://drive.google.com/file/d/1-JbZjuezHWTfuwHxJU40hMBiS2HxRJFj/view?usp=sharing)
+- 📄 Know about my experiences [by checking out my resume](https://drive.google.com/file/d/1-JbZjuezHWTfuwHxJU40hMBiS2HxRJFj/view?usp=sharing)

 <h3 align="left">Connect with me:</h3>
 <p align="left">